 The Caribbean region has a long history of migration.
-Since the late 19th century, the region has experienced significant movement of people in response to labour demands and other

-Hurricanes are tropical cyclones that form over the North Atlantic Ocean and Northeast Pacific. opportunities arising both within and outside the region.
+Since the late 19th century, the region has experienced significant movement of people in response to labour demands and other opportunities arising both within and outside the region.
 Alongside other notable socioeconomic drivers, however, environmental factors have always had an impact on human mobility across the region and will continue to do so.